bhargav-1502/Email-Via-Python-Regexp/README.md

 # Features
 • Input Validation:

    • Name: Only alphabets and spaces are allowed.

    • Date of Birth: Must be in the format DD-MM-YYYY.

+   • Mobile Number: Must be in the format XXX-XXX-XXXX.

+   • Email: Must be a valid Gmail address (e.g., example@gmail.com).

+ • Email Sending:

+   • Collects user details and sends them via email using Gmail's SMTP server.

+   • Uses the smtplib library to send the email.

+ # Prerequisites
+ Ensure you have the following installed:

+  •  Python 3.x

+  •  Required Python libraries:

+      pip install smtplib email